-The reason that Charlotte developed Colourplay Music© is simply because there was no other method for music students with dyslexia or attention deficit disorders.
+The reason Charlotte developed Colourplay Music© is simply because there was no other method for music students with dyslexia or attention deficit disorders.
 A real shame, because making music can serve as a good method of stress release for them.
 What’s more, these students are often remarkably creative and musical.
+By approaching music for the first time through working with colours, it is quickly possible to do what students really like to do: to play music!

-With Colourplay Music© Charlotte focuses on students with a passion for music, who don’t flourish in the traditional school system.
+Because of her own background but also based on years of experience, Charlotte understands how different students can learn how to play the guitar through an accessible and playful approach.
+With Colourplay Music© Charlotte focuses on students with a passion for music who don’t flourish in the traditional school system.
 Her approach to teaching is that every student has their own personality and pace of learning, and therefore their own specific needs.
+Colourplay Music© works and is successful because of the individual, unique and playful approach to playing music.

 Click here to read testimonials.